 Assessment objectiveDevelop a personal Reconciliation Action Plan (RAP).

 IntroductionFor more than a decade, Reconciliation Australia has supported corporate, not-for-profit and government organisations to develop Reconciliation Action Plans (RAPs) through its workplace RAPs program.
 RAPs are practical plans of action built on relationships, respect and opportunities to provide a framework for organisations to realise their vision for reconciliation.
 In doing so, organisations can work to create social change and economic opportunities for Aboriginal and Torres Strait Islander Australians.
 Through its Narragunnawali: Reconciliation in Schools and Early Learning program, Reconciliation Australia has provided an education-based model for action that combines the existing framework (Relationships, Respect and Opportunities) with an education-specific framework featuring actions in the classroom, around the school or early learning service, and with the community.
 Narragunnawali RAPs support schools and early learning services in making a formal commitment to reconciliation, serving as a practical framework that can be actively implemented to drive positive change.
+For more information see the What is a RAP? tab on the Narragunnawali platform.
 While it is important to remember that a RAP represents the actions of an entire organisation, this assessment task is designed to help you think about some of the small but significant actions that you can take as an individual to support reconciliation in your personal life.
 At the beginning of the semester, you will be advised that part of this unit involves the development of a Personal Reconciliation Action Plan (PRAP).
 You will be required to submit a PRAP early in the semester.
 Towards the end of the semester, you will submit a review of what you have been able/not been able to achieve in that time.

 Assessment A: Develop a Group Reconciliation Action Plan (GRAP)The plan and its implementation is a group effort underlining that reconciliation initiative is a collective endeavour.